qteatime/kate/README.md

 - [The Kate Concept Paper](./docs/concept.md) — wondering why Kate was made and what drives its design?
 Your answers are here.

 - [The Kate User Manual](./docs/user-manual.md) — confused about how Kate works, or want something to link from your game page for common things like "how controls work" and "what's this icon on the screen?".
-This is where you go.
+This is where you go. (work in progress)

 - [The Kate Threat Model](./docs/threat-model.md) — wondering how Kate protects your safety and privacy?
 This document goes into details of what you're signing up for, using real-world examples. (work in progress, technical)